Dunedaine/Website/README.md

 All original text, branding, logos, artwork, images, video, portfolio materials, and other custom content are © Dream Realm Design.
 All rights reserved unless otherwise stated.

-This site is based on the "Massively" template by HTML5 UP.
+This site is based on the "Forty" template by HTML5 UP.

 Template/design:
 Massively by HTML5 UP